+For inter-band UL CA with Tx Diversity in one of the two frequency bands, the requirements in clause 6.2A.4.1.3 apply except that MPRc and A-MPRc are specified in clause 6.2G.2 and clause 6.2G.3 respectively for the component carrier configured with Tx Diversity.

 PC1.5 inter-band CA/EN-DC SAR compliance

 In last meeting, both the delta Ppowerclass,CA and the SAR scheme for CA was discussed, but no conclusion is made.
 The delta Ppowerclass,CA is related with SAR scheme, and there are discussions on how to apply the current UE capabilities (PC2-related maxUplinkDutyCycle) and whether to use 0.5*maxUplinkDutyCycle-interBandCA-PC2 if indicated as the threshold for PC1.5 UL duty cycle.